Brand New!

 This adventure includes a support vehicle that accompanies the group, carrying food and water, a first aid kit and bike maintenance equipment, so any flat tyres or grazed knees can be fixed on the spot.
 You can also ride in the support vehicle if you get tired, fancy skipping a steep hill, or you have just had enough for the day!

-All your accommodation is pre-booked, and your luggage is transferred from one point to the next by the support vehicle.
-You can choose whether you want to cycle with a small daypack to carry snacks and personal items such as a phone or camera for easy regular access.
+Your luggage is transferred from one point to the next by the support vehicle.
+You can choose whether you want to cycle with the included pannier, or a small bumbag to carry snacks and personal items (such as a phone or camera) for easy regular access.
+As everything will be transported by the support vehicle, which will accessible to throughout the day, you can cycle completely unburdened if you wish to.

 Tips are not included in the trip cost.
 These are entirely at your discretion but there is an expectation to tip for good service.
 Your guide will help with advice, however we suggest the below as a guideline per person: